Learn the steps for getting your credentials recognized to work in Canada.

 Use Job Bank to create a report that will tell you useful information about your job such as:

-- Main duties
+- main duties

-- Related job titles
+- related job titles

-- The skills needed to do the job
+- the skills needed to do the job

-The CICIC has occupational profiles for many professions.
+The Canadian Information Centre for International Credentials (CICIC) has occupational profiles for many professions.

 3. Compare your qualifications

-Compare your qualifications with the requirements for licensing, certification or registration to work in that job in the province or territory where you would like to live.
-Then decide what you need to do to meet those requirements.
+Compare your qualifications with the requirements needed to work in that job in the province or territory where you’d like to live.
+This includes:

 4. Contact a regulatory body